YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates a problem with the specification of file xxxx, or the path to it.
 If the file is a source or object file, a ZLINK command or $ZROUTINES-related action encountered the error.

-Action: Look for, and correct any typographical errors in the file-specification.
+Action: Look for and correct any typographical errors in the file-specification.

 ---------------------
 FILERENAME